open-contracting/standard/docs/guidance/map/milestones.md

 The `dueDate`, `dateMet`, `dateModified` and [`status`](../../schema/codelists.md#milestone-status) fields are used to track the lifecycle of the milestone.

 To represent a planned payment, add a `Milestone`, set its `.type` to 'payment' and set its `.value` to the payment's value.
-Once the milestone's `.status` is met, add a [Transaction](../../schema/reference.md#transaction) to `contracts/implementation/transactions` and set its `.id` and `.value`.
-For implementation milestones, the transaction can refer back to the milestone using the [transaction related milestones extension](https://extensions.open-contracting.org/en/extensions/transaction_milestones/master/).
+Once the milestone is met, add a [Transaction](../../schema/reference.md#transaction) to `contracts/implementation/transactions`.
+For implementation milestones, the transaction can refer back to the milestone using the [transaction-related milestones extension](https://extensions.open-contracting.org/en/extensions/transaction_milestones/master/).

 ## Worked examples